2020 Metro Manila Film Festival: Impact of the COVID-19 pandemic

 Due to the COVID-19 pandemic, the 2020 Metro Manila Film Festival was modified into a digital event.
-The Metropolitan Manila Development Authority (MMDA) announced on November 24, 2020, that the film festival would go digital due to the government implementation community quarantine classifications in the Metro area, in partnership with Upstream and GMovies, a streaming provider and ticket provider respectively, to stream the official entries.
+The Metropolitan Manila Development Authority (MMDA) announced on November 24, 2020, that the film festival would go digital due to the government implemented community quarantine classifications in the Metro area, in partnership with Upstream and GMovies, a streaming provider and ticket provider respectively, to stream the official entries.
 The festival is also co-presented by the telecommunications company Globe Telecom.

-The Parade of Stars and the Gabi ng Parangal (Awards Night), both part of the annual MMFF, will also be streamed online in compliance with health and safety protocols for COVID-19.
+The Parade of Stars and the Gabi ng Parangal (Awards Night), both part of the annual MMFF, was also streamed online in compliance with health and safety protocols for COVID-19.
 This annual event is primarily to promote and enhance the preservation of the Philippine cinema.
-The proceeds from the film festival will go to a number of beneficiaries in the film industry.
+The proceeds from the film festival went to a number of beneficiaries in the film industry.
 The Parade of the Stars, the film festival's traditional float motorcade, was also modified due to the pandemic.

 Some of the entry films were released in cinemas after the official run of the 2020 MMFF already such as Pakboys Takusa that was released on January 8, Suarez: The Healing Priest on January 15 and Magikland on February 12 in select cinemas.